octoml/mlops/README.md

-# CM repository for MLOps
+# CM-compatible repository for MLOps